sriv/sriv.github.io/_posts/2012-11-25-how-open-source-community-helps-me.md

 ###An example

-Take this blog, it is powered by [pretzel](https://github.com/code52/pretzel).
+Take this blog, it uses [pretzel](https://github.com/code52/pretzel).
 I have been encouraged/nagged by various colleagues/friends to start a blog, but I have managed to procrastinate so far.
 When I finally got around to getting started, I wanted to have a light platform.

 Github pages/Jekyll was a choice, but I wanted something with a .NET flavour.
 I found [pretzel](https://github.com/code52/pretzel), and immediately fell in love with it.